api3dao/vitepress-docs/CONTRIBUTING.md

 be reviewed by the team and merged into the `main` branch.
 Make sure to link the issue in the PR description.

-You would be able to see the changes with a Firebase preview link.
+You will then be able to see the changes with a Firebase preview link.
 Each PR has its own Firebase preview site.
 The URL will be available in the PR's comments.

 The changes will be deployed to the staging site.
-Once the changes are reviewed and approved, the changes will be merged into the `live-site` branch and deployed to the live site.
+Once the changes are reviewed and approved, the changes will be merged from `main` into the `live-site` branch and deployed to the live site.